cbaxter713/nuxt-prismic-template/README.md

-# nuxt-template
+# nuxt-prismic-template

-> Basic Nuxt project implementation
+> A Basic Nuxt project with Prismic headless CMS integration.

+## Prerequisites
+> Nuxt requires your base `node` version to be at least `8.0`.
+We recommend using `nvm` to manage the node versions on your machine.

 ## Build Setup